Five-year housing land supply position statement (as at 01 April 2024)

 Sites of ten or more dwellings/0.5 hectares or more with outline permission and allocations

-The range of evidence to help demonstrate site deliverability is listed within paragraph 7 of the PPG (opens new window) and includes:
+The range of evidence to help demonstrate site deliverability is listed within the PPG (opens new window) and includes:

 - current planning status - for example, on larger scale sites with outline or hybrid permission, how much progress has been made towards approving reserved matters, or whether these link to a planning performance agreement that sets out the timescale for approval of reserved matters applications and discharge of conditions